Hamburg Airport: Facilities

+Overview

 Hamburg Airport originally covered 440000 m2.
 Since then, the site has grown more than tenfold to 5.7 km2.
 The main apron covers 320000 m2 and features 54 parking positions; the passenger terminals provide 17 jet bridges.
 As of July 2016, the airport had only three routes served with wide-body aircraft; however, during that year three gates were upgraded with double-jet bridges to provide faster boarding and de-boarding for large planes like the Airbus A380.
 The runways, taxiways and aprons can accommodate large aircraft, including the Airbus A380.
 Emirates replaced one Boeing 777 with A380 aircraft on the route.
 On 28 May 2018, Emirates announced it would commence services from Dubai International Airport to Hamburg with the A380.

 Terminals

-Hamburg has two terminals, Terminal 1 and Terminal 2, connected by the Airport Plaza and the baggage claim area that extends through the lower levels of all three buildings.
-These three buildings were designed by Gerkan, Marg and Partners.
-Both terminals have a high, curved ceiling designed to emulate the shape of a wing.
-In all buildings level 1 is the departure level, while level 0 is arrivals.
+Hamburg has two interconnected terminals, Terminal 1 (used by most airlines including those of Oneworld and SkyTeam) and Terminal 2 (Star Alliance), connected by the Airport Plaza and the baggage claim area that extends through the lower levels of all three buildings.
+In all buildings level 1 is the departure level with overall 44 departure gates, while level 0 is arrivals and also features ten additional bus gates.
 Hamburg Airport offers 12 baggage claim belts on the arrivals level.
 The Airport Plaza hosts the central security check as well as shops, restaurants, lounges and other service facilities.
-It houses the S-Bahn station (suburban railway) and was completed in December 2008.
+It also houses the suburban railway station.

-Terminal 1

-Terminal 1 was completed in 2005 and is highly similar to Terminal 2 in terms of design and size.
-It has numerous energy and water saving features like rain water collection for use in restrooms and a ThermoLabyrinth, which uses ground temperature to help regulate the building's temperature and reduce loads on the air conditioning systems.
-Terminal 1 houses most of the airlines including those from the Oneworld and SkyTeam alliances.
+Terminal 2 (despite its name, the older facility) was completed in 1993, Terminal 1 was completed in 2005 and is highly similar to Terminal 2 in terms of design and size.
+The main buildings were designed by Gerkan, Marg and Partners.
+Both terminals have a high, curved ceiling designed to emulate the shape of a wing.

-Terminal 2

-Terminal 2 (despite its name, the older facility) was completed in 1993.
-It houses Lufthansa with its Star Alliance partners, amongst others.